 Talesh has a sub-tropical climate with a lush green landscape.
-The region can be divided into two parts, the lowlands and the highlands.
+The region can be divided into two parts, the lowlands, and the highlands.
 The lowlands lie along the fertile coastal plain of the Caspian Sea and are abundant with rice paddies and orchards.
-The highlands constitute almost three quarters of the area of Talesh and are covered by dense deciduous forests and meadows.
+The highlands constitute almost three-quarters of the area of Talesh and are covered by dense deciduous forests and meadows.
 The Talesh massif forms a 300 km long natural barrier against the drier climate to the south and west.
 Its highest peak, Bagharo Dagh, is at an altitude of 3,200 meters.

-Talesh has wonderful mountainous areas and its virgin and intact nature is a charming place for those eager to immerse themselves into it.
+Talesh has wonderful mountainous areas and its virgin and intact nature is a charming place for those eager to immerse themselves in it.
 Talesh is situated 140 km north-west of Rasht, on the south-west coast of the Caspian Sea.

 Highlands of Talesh is one of the special Adventure Iran’s tailor-made tours for which, so far, we have not yet set a group departure date.
 We will conduct it, on request, as a private tour mostly for groups or travel companies, as this region is one of the little-explored off the beaten tracks of Iran.